Booking an Appointment

 Helping the appointment system run smoothly

-- If you are unable to keep your appointment please tellephone the surgery as soon as possible.
+- If you are unable to keep your appointment please telephone the surgery as soon as possible.
 If you are more than 10 minutes late you may have to rebook.

 - One appointment is for one person and one problem.
 If you want another member of your family to see the doctor or nurse, please book a further appointment.